Everest Base Camp Trek in June

 Dumji is an interesting festival where a Sherpa family is chosen to provide food and drinks for the whole village during the festival.
 The family is chosen by the Rinpoche.
 During the festival, people gather at the monastery and watch the monks perform cham or masked dances and the fire ceremony to appease the Buddhist deities and drive away the bad spirits.

-The monks pray to ‘Khumbiyalha’, the guardian deity of the Sherpas, who reside in the Khumbila mountain.
+The monks pray to ‘Khumbiyalha,’ the guardian deity of the Sherpas, who reside in the Khumbila mountain.
 After the celebration at the monastery, there is merry-making.
-People attend the feast at the host family's home wearing their traditional attire and sing and dance together.
-The festival of Dumji is important for the Sherpas as it fosters a strong sense of community among the villagers and make their bond stronger.
+People attend the feast at the host family's home wearing their traditional attire and singing and dancing together.
+The festival of Dumji is important for the Sherpas as it fosters a strong sense of community among the villagers and makes their bond stronger.

 Conclusion